Attractions & Activities in Kalinzu Forest | Queen Elizabeth National Park

 Chimpanzee trekking in kalinzu forest

-This is a dream activity for every traveler into Uganda the pearl of Africa as it enables trekkers to hike up in the forest and really trail in different trails in search of the chimpanzees.
+This is a dream activity for every traveler into Uganda, the pearl of Africa, as it enables trekkers to hike up in the forest and really trail in different trails in search of the chimpanzees.
 And once a certain group of habituated chimpanzees is allocated, trekkers are allowed just one hour in the presence of almighty chimpanzees learning about their different behaviors.
-Kalinzu forest harbors a good number of chimpanzees including the habituated and none habituated ones thus a trek into the wilderness of the forest alongside armed rangers and guides enables you to encounter the habituated chimpanzees.
-During the trek, trekkers are on a greater advantage of encountering other different primates which include Baboons, vervet monkeys, blue monkeys, L’Hoests, and black and white colobus monkeys, several mammals encountered in the forest during chimpanzee trekking include; forest elephants, buffalos, warthogs, duikers, wild pig among others.
-There is a higher chance of encountering the chimpanzees in this forest and surprisingly, the trekking permit goes for as low as $30 per permit exclusive of the entrance fee.
-This makes it very cheap as compared to the same trekking permit in Kibale forest national park that goes for $150 and the permit is issued out to people above 12 years of age implying that children below 12 years are not entitled to trek the chimpanzees.
+Kalinzu Forest harbors a good number of chimpanzees, including the habituated and non-habituated ones thus a trek into the wilderness of the forest alongside armed rangers and guides enables you to encounter the habituated chimpanzees.

 Birding in kalinzu forest